vergissberlin/bashlight/README.md

 ## Thank you

 - .. to @riobard, the founder of [bash-powrline](https://github.com/riobard/bash-powerline) which this project is based on.
-- .. to @markgandolfo, the founder of [git-bash-completion](https://github.com/markgandolfo/git-bash-completion), which is included as subtree to this project.
+- .. to the contributers and testers, who help to further improve the project.
 - Further thanks to **GitHub** for Atom.io.

 ---